-Course code and title UE 2 - RMAS 303 - Digital Archives Law Permanent Staff Prof. Dr. Nathalie Martial-Braz, Law Department, SUAD Dates Semestrial Course description This course covers the concepts and theories in Law and in Archival Science regarding the digital environment.
+Course code and title UE 2 - RMAS 303 - Digital Archives Law Permanent Staff Prof. Dr. Francois Pellegrini Dates 28 Oct - 8 Nov Course description This course covers the concepts and theories in Law and in Archival Science regarding the digital environment.
 The course includes a discussion of interdisciplinarity between Law and Archival Science but also into each academic area, the confrontation of their own traditional principles to the digital environment.
-The course will include study of different bodies / branches of Law such as: Contracts Law and its legal formalism (traditional and on line issues), Personal Data Protection Law (mainly on line issues), Open Data Law (mainly on line issues and in the public sector), Cybersecurity legal-normative framework and its link with documents or archives, Information Technology Contracts Law and its impact on documents or archives through specific provisions, Archives Law (traditional and on line issues), Intellectual Property Law (traditional and on line issues).
+The course will include study of different bodies / branches of Law such as : Contracts Law and its legal formalism (traditional and on line issues), Personal Data Protection Law (mainly on line issues), Open Data Law (mainly on line issues and in the public sector), Cybersecurity legal-normative framework and its link with documents or archives, Information Technology Contracts Law and its impact on documents or archives through specific provisions, Archives Law (traditional and on line issues), Evidence Law (traditional and on line issues), Intellectual Property Law (traditional and on line issues).
 Even it is a Law course, it will make connection with relevant technical standards when it is useful.
-Each of the 10 morning sessions will consist of 3-hour lecture (except on Fridays: just 1,5-hour lecture) and before or after 1-hour tutorial per morning session.
+Each of the 10 morning sessions will consist of 3-hour lecture (except on Fridays : just 1,5-hour lecture) and before or after 1-hour tutorial per morning session.
 On the 11 hours dedicated to tutorials, 2 hours will focus on how to acquire the relevant methodology to apply for the 2 mock examinations (a 1,5-hour examination on Friday morning, each week) and the final examination in January.
 The 9 other hours will be used to check students' knowledge acquisition, after each session, during the first hour of the next day session.
 Course learning outcomes Judge differences between paper documents and e-documents and their practical managements and legal regimes, respectively.
 Assemble legal requirements / needs / precepts and archival science requirements / needs / precepts in a digital environment.
 Propose an interdisciplinary approach (law / archival science) face to a technical-legal issue in the digital world.
 Apply this content course in a public or private sector work position, and not just the public sector side of archives.
-Argue with a lawyer, based on his/her legal concepts or references and make him/her understand / be sensitive to your archival science needs: promoting interdisciplinary dialogue.
+Argue with a lawyer, based on his/her legal concepts or references and make him/her understand / be sensitive to your archival science needs : promoting interdisciplinary dialogue.
 Select legal references and catalogue which branch/body of laws is/are involved but also technical standards regarding a specific situation.
 Describe legal concepts linked to electronic records management and archiving.
 Formulate examples with respect to the concerned examined situation.
-Choose a technical-legal solution and justify it on a technical-legal basis.
-Continuous assessment (50%) Home readin analysis (20%); Sitting written exam I (40%); Sitting written exam II (40%); Final exam (50%) Written exam
+Uncose a rechnical-legal solution and justity if on a fechnical-legal basis Continuous assessment (50%) Home readin analysis (20%); Sitting written exam I (40%); Sitting written exam II (40%);